s-raza/currency-converter-api/README.md

 ## Planned Updates

 1. Add a caching middleware layer using Redis running in a separate container. &check;
+2. Use nginx container for deployment. &check;
-2. Add more endpoints.
+3. Add more endpoints.
 E.g.

     1. Highest/Lowest rate for a currency on a given day
     2. Highest/Lowest rate for a currency between two dates.
     3. Latest rates of all currencies with reference to a   base currency. &check;

-3. Interactive front end for a currency converter using React. &check;
+4. Interactive front end for a currency converter using React. &check;
-4. Interactive front end to visualize trends in currency rates using React.
+5. Interactive front end to visualize trends in currency rates using React.
-5. Closer integration of Pydantic and SQLAlchemy models in FastAPI.
+6. Closer integration of Pydantic and SQLAlchemy models in FastAPI.